Ain Dubai

 Ain Dubai is 82.4 m taller than the previous world's tallest observation wheel, the 167.6 m High Roller, which opened in Las Vegas in March 2014.

-The wheel carries up to 1,750 passengers in 48 cabins and provides views of Dubai Marina and landmarks such as Burj Al Arab, Palm Jumeirah, and Burj Khalifa.
+The wheel is designed to carry up to 1,750 passengers in 48 cabins and to provide views of Dubai Marina and landmarks such as Burj Al Arab, Palm Jumeirah, and Burj Khalifa.